Who is Odano Naotake, a genius painter who was a samurai but created Japan's first Western film, Akita Ranga? [Akita Prefecture]

 Google Map

-Hiraga Gennai was called to Akita to rebuild the mine.
+Gennai Hiraga was called to Akita to help rebuild the mine

-Hiraga Gennai is a doctor who was skilled in Dutch studies (Langak/Western thinking that came to Japan via the Netherlands during the era of isolation), and is known as a person who demonstrated a wide variety of talents, including inventors, haiku poets, writers, and painters.
-He also studied geology and refinement methods in Nagasaki, and was a miner who ran mines in Hyogo and Chichibu (Saitama prefectures). (※There are various documents regarding Hiraga Gennai's life, but this section refers to documents from Gennai's hometown of Sanuki City, Kagawa Prefecture)
+Hiraga Gennai is known as a doctor skilled in Dutch studies (Western thinking that was introduced to Japan via the Netherlands during the isolation period), an inventor, haiku poet, writer, painter, and other diversely talented individual, but he also studied geology and refining methods in Nagasaki, and was also a mining engineer, managing mines in Hyogo Prefecture and Chichibu (Saitama Prefecture).
+(There are various sources regarding Hiraga Gennai's life, but this section refers to sources from Sanuki City, Kagawa Prefecture, his hometown.)

-Odano Naotake, a samurai from Kakunodate whose talents have blossomed by Hiraga Gennai
+Odano Naotake, a samurai from Kakunodate whose talent blossomed under the auspices of Hiraga Gennai

-Meanwhile, in Kakunodate, he sets up a lodging in the Goi family, a merchant for the domain.
-The Goi family has a splendid painting of fusuma, and when they learn that the author is Odano Naotake, a 24-year-old samurai who lives in Kakunodate, a retainer of the Kubota domain and is a resident of Kakunodate, he immediately invites him.
-Gennai fell in love with Naotake's talent and taught Western painting techniques that he learned in Nagasaki, such as the shading technique and perspective technique that he had not been found in Japanese paintings such as the Kano school and ukiyo-e.
-It is said that Gennai also showed a picture of the Dutch or Western books that he had at that time, showing what Western paintings were like.
+On his way there, he stayed in Kakunodate with the Goi family, who were merchants purveying to the domain.
+The Goi family had magnificent sliding screen paintings, and upon learning that the artist was Odano Naotake, a 24-year-old samurai who lived in Kakunodate and served as a retainer of the Kubota domain, he immediately invited him to stay.
+Gennai was captivated by Naotake's talent, and taught him Western painting techniques that he had learned in Nagasaki, such as shading and perspective, which were not present in Japanese paintings such as the Kano school and ukiyo-e.
+It is said that he also showed him illustrations from Dutch books (Dutch or Western European books) that he had owned, to show him what Western painting was like

 Goi family

-• Facility name: Goi Family Housing (Goi Sake Brewery)
+• Facility name: Goi Family Residence (Goi Sake Brewery)

-• Location: 49 Yokocho, Kakunodatecho, Senboku City, Akita Prefecture
+• Address: 49 Yokomachi, Kakunodate-cho, Senboku City, Akita Prefecture

 • Phone number: 0187-42-8280 (Tazawa Lake and Kakunodate Tourism Association)